 Grounds and Paths of Secret Mantra

-Lama Tsongkhapa’s Great Exposition of the Stages of the Path of Mantra presents the most important features of the four classes of tantra as well as the initiation procedures and particularities of the deity yoga related to each class, with emphasis on the spiritual grounds and paths of highest yoga tantra.
+This subject is studied on the basis of either Kirti Losang Trinley’s or Ngawang Palden’s condensed explanations of Lama Tsongkhapa’s Great Exposition of the Stages of the Path of Mantra, presenting the most important features of the four classes of tantra as well as the initiation procedures and particularities of the deity yoga related to each class, with emphasis on the spiritual grounds and paths of highest yoga tantra.

 Highest Yoga Tantra

-Main Texts: Sacred Words of Akshobhya and Nectar From the Mouth of Akshobhya by Aku SHerab Gyatso, and A Lamp to Illuminate the Five Stages: Core Teachings on the Glorious Guhyasamaja, King of Tantras by Lama Tsongkhapa
+Sacred Words of Akshobhya and Nectar From the Mouth of Akshobhya by Aku Sherab Gyatso.

 In order to study this subject, one needs to have received the highest yoga tantra empowerment of Guhyasamaja from a qualified lama.